 After your implant or implants have healed for an adequate period of time during a recovery period, they are ready to be restored.
 A single tooth will receive a single crown and look just like original equipment.
 Multiple implants have a myriad of options.

 Like was said earlier, implants replace tooth roots, but they can function to do many intra-oral tasks.
 If you have many in a row, you can restore them as individual teeth, just like single units.
 If they are spaced apart, you can restore them like a traditional bridge.
 If they are spread apart across a jaw that has no teeth, they can be used to hold in a denture or a partial.
+And in most cases, you can keep them healthy with simple brushing and flossing.
 What?!?
 Crazy!
 Right?